Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

    (clicking on the red arrow shown with the object and grabbing while using shortcut :kbd:`Ctrl` until the info in the bottom left corner of the 3D View editor displays ``D. -3.0000 (3.0000) Global`` ), or press the shortcut :kbd:`G X Minus 3` and :kbd:`Enter`.
-   You can use the Transform Panel (toggled with the shortcut :kbd:`T` , and type :kbd:`Minus 3` and :kbd:`Enter` in the Location too.
+   You can use the Transform Panel, and type :kbd:`Minus 3` and :kbd:`Enter` in the Location too.
    (See the Fig. :ref:`fig-mesh-screw-circle`).
 #.
 You will have to scale your circle using the shortcut :kbd:`S .
 5`, then :kbd:`Enter`.
 #.
 Now enter *Edit Mode* using shortcut :kbd:`Tab`.